-So, now we’ll discuss a techniques called negative space that is usually used to reinforce your composition approach by creating contrast between the main subject and those elements whose function is to support the main subject.
+In this topic, we’ll discuss a technique known as “negative space” that is usually used to reinforce your composition approach by creating contrast between the main subject and those elements whose function is to support the main subject.

 Let’s analyze some examples.
 Figure 1 shows an still life which is an obvious example of negative space.
 The black tone surrounding the subject is the low impact element that stands out the main subject — the three pears.

 Now, let’s take a look to the image in figure 2.
 The blurred background and foreground in the image — produced by the shallow depth of field (f/7.1 @300mm) used to capture the image — act as negative space directing the viewer’s attention to the child, but at the same time providing enough context information in order to figure out the subject surroundings.